CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 cd catena-tools-core/
 ```

 Then add a new remote and do a git push, this will deploy the `HEAD` of the repo.

-This will be the value of the `add_doku_remote_command` output above.
+The command to do so is the value of the `add_doku_remote_command` output.

 ```bash
 git remote add dokku dokku@dev.catenatools.com:platform